Szymon2112g/Video_app/README.md

 # Video_app

-Used technology:
+Used technology:Spring Hibernate,JPA,Security,JWT,REST,Cloud("Netflix"),Angular CLI,RxJs,Mysql

-Spring Hibernate,JPA,Security,JWT,REST,Cloud("Netflix"),

-Angular CLI,RxJs,

-Mysql

 What do you need install to run this application?

-Mysql Workbench,
+Mysql Workbench,Java,Zipkin,RabitMQ

-Java,

-Zipkin,

-RabitMQ

 You have to create second configuration for WideoAppZull